alegione/ideel/README.md

 * Diamond
 * R

-You will need a diamond index of UniProt TREMBL
+You will need a diamond index of UniProt TREMBL, called uniprot_trembl.diamond.dmnd and place it in the 'ideel' directory

 # run